 EU and WHO donated life-saving surgery equipment for the Institute of Oncology

 Thousands of people in Moldova facing cancer will benefit from life-saving medical equipment donated to the Institute of Oncology, funded by the European Union and procured by the World Health Organization (WHO).
+Each year, more than 5,000 people with lung, bone, digestive, skin, throat, and other cancers are expected to receive safer, faster, and more effective treatment thanks to this support.

 The new equipment makes surgeries more precise, supports faster recovery, and offers less invasive options for treating tumors.
 It includes tools for safer bone surgery, modern technologies to treat lung and skin cancers, and devices that enhance gastrointestinal and thoracic procedures.
 For doctors, it means better tools to save lives.
 For patients and their families, it means earlier diagnosis, gentler treatment, and better chances of recovery.